Eric-Robert-Lawson/attractor-oncology/Principles_First_Full_Derivation/QOL/Safety_Improvements/Fire_Prevention/Batch_Results/marketing_ideas/borax/passive_textile_cleaning/urine_harvesting/pigs/Business_Model/mosquito_optimized.md

 Your model has SUPERIOR value
 proposition:
 "One trap lasts 4 weeks.
-Recharge with water to extend life to 8-10 weeks.
+Add water to extend life to 8-10 weeks.
 Multiple recharges per trap.
 Lower cost per month than monthly replacement."

 Customer CHOICE:
 A. Simple: Replace monthly ($20)